 – it helps me make the best use of my time

-The graphics performance required by the different types of employee at RPP varied widely, from support staff running basic productivity and administration software, to architects working with graphically intensive CAD and BIM packages.
-Any VDI solution would need to meet the performance needs of the entire user spectrum whilst delivering the collaborative, flexibility and mobility benefits that RPP were seeking to achieve.
+The graphics performance required by the different types of employee at Apt varied widely, from support staff running basic productivity and administration software, to architects working with graphically intensive CAD and BIM packages.
+Any VDI solution would need to meet the performance needs of the entire user spectrum whilst delivering the collaborative, flexibility and mobility benefits that Apt were seeking to achieve.

 During the PoC, NVIDIA announced NVIDIA GRID vGPU technology. vGPU is similar to vDGA in its ability to provide virtual desktops with direct access to the GRID cards using an NVIDIA graphics driver, but it also has the benefits of vSGA by allowing multiple virtual desktops to share access to the 3D cards.